Covenanter tank: Service

-Except for a few trial vehicles, Covenanters were never deployed outside the UK.
+Except for a few trial vehicles, Covenanters were never deployed outside Britain.
 The Covenanter was used to re-equip the 1st Armoured Division (six armoured regiments in two brigades), which had lost most of its tanks in the Fall of France.
 When the 1st was sent to Egypt, the tanks were transferred to the 9th Armoured Division.

 Eventually, a handful of vehicles were sent to the desert for service trials and were allocated to the REME for maintenance and evaluation.
-It is not clear if these tanks were ever used in combat, although the unit markings indicate they may have been deployed alongside Kingforce with their new 6 pounder-equipped Churchill Mk III tanks.
+It is not clear if these tanks were ever used in combat; the unit markings indicate they may have been deployed alongside Kingforce with their new 6-pounder Churchill Mk III tanks.

 Covenanters were also used to equip the Guards Armoured Division in 1942 and elements of the 1st Polish Armoured Division when it was formed in the UK; they were replaced before these units were sent to the frontline, except for a few bridgelayers that both divisions retained and used in their advance through Belgium and the Netherlands.

 Observation Post tanks were issued to artillery units to carry Forward Observation Officers for Royal Artillery batteries.
-In an armoured division, there were two OP tanks for each RHA or field battery.
-Medium gun batteries had just one.
-Command tanks were similar to OP tanks, but had only two No. 19 sets; one on the regiment radio net and the other on the brigade net.
+In an armoured division, there were two OP tanks for each RHA or field artillery battery.
+Medium gun batteries had one.
+Command tanks were similar to OP tanks, but had only two Wireless Set No. 19; one on the regiment radio net and the other on the brigade net.

 Covenanter bridgelayers were used by the 1st Czechoslovak Armoured Brigade during the siege of Dunkirk from October 1944 to May 1945.
 The bridgelayer version was also used by the 4th Armoured Brigade of the Australian Army at Bougainville and Balikpapan during the Pacific Campaign in 1945.